 Many of your guests will be traveling quite a distance to be with you on your wedding day, and the vast majority will be bringing you some sort of gift as well.
-Giving your guests wedding favors is a simple and inexpensive way to say “thank you” for caring enough to be here on our important day.
-You don’t need to spend a small fortune on your wedding favors, but giving your guests some sort of memento can really go a long way towards making your wedding better.
+Giving something to your guests is a simple and inexpensive way to say “thank you” for caring enough to be here on our important day.
+They can even be sparklers made specifically for weddings!
+You don’t need to spend a small fortune on them, but giving your guests some sort of memento can really go a long way towards making your wedding better.
 So, are wedding favors necessary to show appreciation to your guests?
 Not exactly, but they certainly go a long way!

 Wedding Favor Prerogative

 Bobby Brown sang it best, but it really is your prerogative.
 If you don’t feel like going all cheesy, a cute way to let guests know you care for them is to provide a sweet baked good from a family member.
 Alternatively, you can make a donation to a favorite charity in their honor and let them know via a sign as they enter the reception.